Things to Know Before Moving to Washington DC

 Opportunities for Higher Education

 One of the main reasons why both Americans and foreigners flock to the town is the fact that there are exquisite schools in Washington DC.
-There are twenty different colleges and universities, both private and public.
+There are twenty different colleges and universities, both private and public, which is a good reason to move, especially to move alone to another state.
 The oldest one, Georgetown University, was founded in 1789.
 It’s located in the Georgetown neighborhood, one of the best places to live in Washington DC if you are a student.
 Other neighborhoods you should look into if you’re relocating here for school:

 - Foggy Bottom.
 This is one of the best and oldest neighborhoods in the city.
 This is where the main campus of George Washington University is located, which also means the area is brimming with all the amenities an average student might wish for.